bwoody13/MyMusic/README.md

 # MyMusic (previously MySpotify)
 A full-stack Spotify application that adds additional functionality on top of that available through the Spotify app.
-Soon to be deployed...

 ## Design Outline
 There is a front-end that uses React and ReactRouter to build and organize the page structure and site map.
 Communications to the Python back-end are made using Axios and received using Flask.
 The back-end utilizes SQLAlchemy and SQLite to manage a database for user information and listening information.